stayradiated/bar/README.md

 ### 2. Using pipes

-Unix sockets can be useful, but you probably want to use a named pipe instead.
+If you have used lemonboys bar, then you're probably used using pipes to write text to it.

 4. Edit the configuration file at `app/js/config.js`.
-Edit the script path to match where you cloned the repo to.
+Uncomment line 24 and edit the script path to match where you cloned the repo to.

-        script: '~/Projects/Bar/init_bar_script'
+        script: '~/Projects/Bar/bin/init_bar_script.sh'

   You can also edit the height of the bar, and it's position on the screen in this file.

-5. Then edit the file `init_bar_script` in the root of folder.
+5. Then edit the file `bin/init_bar_script.sh`.
 You will need to change the path on line 9:

-        cat $PANEL_FIFO | node ~/Projects/Bar/printer.js &
+        cat $PANEL_FIFO | node ~/Projects/Bar/bin/printer.js &

 8. Start the bar again using the same command from 1.4.
 This is where using a simple terminal alias `alias nw="/Applications/node-webkit.app/Contents/MacOS/node-webkit"` comes in handy, as you can just run `nw .` whenever you want to start the app.